 Resources to help you pay for college including grants, loans, and scholarships.

-We provide healthcare and education to students so they may reach their educational goals.
-We also serve as a health and medical resource for the campus community.
+We provide healthcare and education to students and serve as a health and medical resource for the campus community.

 American River College is a premier learning institution in California's capitol, Sacramento, dedicated to providing and ensuring collegiate excellence.
 Serving over 30,000 students, American River is one of the largest community colleges in California and is proud to welcome students from all over the world.